goat-community/goat/apps/docs/docs/toolbox/accessibility_indicators/oev_gueteklassen.md

 In the Swiss version of the indicator, the calculation of the quality classes is usually carried out for departures on weekdays between 6 AM and 8 PM.
 For the use in GOAT, the **calculation period** was made more flexible so that the indicator can be calculated **for any day of the week and time of day**.
 Furthermore, the indicator was adapted to the conditions in Germany.

-The calculations are carried out based on **GTFS data** (see [Data Basis](../../data/data_basis)).
+The calculations are carried out based on **GTFS data** (see [Inbuilt Datasets](../../data/data_basis)).
 First, the number of departures per public transport mode (train, metro, tram, and bus) is dynamically calculated for each station.
 The sum of the departures is divided by two to calculate the frequency, to eliminate the outward and return directions.
 In the next step, the **average frequency** for the selected time interval is calculated.
 The higher-value service is selected as the **station type** in the case of service by several means of transport.
 For example, in the case of buses and trains, this is the train.
 With the help of the table below, as well as the station type and the frequency, the station category can now be determined.

 ![Classification of transport stops](/img/toolbox/accessibility_indicators/gueteklassen/classification_stations_en.webp "Classification of transport stops")